6 essentials to nailing your brand foundations

 Analysing your current brand is super important.
 I like to look at what feelings you're communicating and how well you do it.

-Along with the internal branding (how your staff understand and develop the brand) and external branding – that's all the logos, fonts, colours, imagery and how they are all connected and used to grow the business.
+Along with the internal branding (how your staff understand and develop the brand) and external branding – all the logos, fonts, colours, imagery and how they are all connected and used to grow the business.

 Your Why

 Next, we need to determine your why or, more importantly, how you can find it.
 It's not a trick question.
-It shouldn't make you squirmy like a worm.
+It shouldn't make you squirm like a worm.
 Your why must be there to balance out and reframe the bad experiences.
 You need the bad experiences to balance the good ones and learn from them.

 And yes, building a brand does take time.
 To master a new skill.
 It's said to take 10,000 hours, and there will be a bunch of imposter syndrome, frustration and other things that pop up.
 But when you have a clear why, the negative experiences can turn positive.

-Lets look at our why: create world-changing brands and educate and inspire businesses to build a stronger, more collaborative world.
+Let's look at our why: create world-changing brands and educate and inspire businesses to build a stronger, more collaborative world.

-We can see that to make a positive change in the world and help people, there will be hurdles to climb, but long term, we are travelling towards that goal.
+We can see that to make a positive change in the world and help people, there will be hurdles to climb, but in the long term, we are travelling towards that goal.
 And it's that journey that is the driving force of your brand.
 It's what gets you out of bed to start your work.
-Hopefully, you can break that giant goal down into lots of little accomplishable tasks so that it doesn't feel like "I'm just never going to get this done".
+Hopefully, you can break that giant goal down into many little accomplishable tasks so that it doesn't feel like "I'm just never going to get this done".
 It's gonna happen.
 You are going to make it happen.

 Your Unique Selling Propositions (USP)